shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 **Hardware requirements**: Running larger LLMs locally requires powerful hardware, particularly a strong GPU, which can be expensive.
 **Maintenance**: Maintaining and updating the LLM and its hardware can be time-consuming and require technical expertise.
 **Limited scalability**: Local LLMs typically have lower processing power and memory compared to cloud-based options, limiting their ability to handle very large tasks.
+However, that seems to be rapidly changing, as even 'small' models are competing with the capacities of the best models released less than half a year previously.

 3. Setting Up Your Mac for Local LLMs (Disclaimer & Requirements)

 Disclaimer: This guide is intended for informational purposes only and should not be taken as professional advice.
 Please be aware that running local LLMs may require technical knowledge and involve potential risks.
+Make sure you have the relevant permissions from your employer's IT department if installing in your work system.

 Minimum System Requirements: